IRONMAN 70.3 Bahrain 2025 results: New world best for GTB as she and Luis defend titles

 Taylor-Brown, who made her middle-distance debut at this event 12 months ago, was locked together with fellow Brit India Lee and Australia’s Natalie Van Coevorden for the swim and the bike before she asserted on the run.

-It remains to be confirmed but her overall time of 3:51:19 looks easily the quickest ever by a woman for a middle-distance or ‘half IRONMAN’ race, certainly eclipsing American Taylor Knibb’s 3:53:02 when she won the 2023 IRONMAN 70.3 World Championship in Finland, which was a second quicker than German Laura Philipp’s 3:53:02 previous record from 70.3 Dubai a year earlier.
+And, unless we’re mistaken, her sensational overall time of 3:51:19 looks easily the quickest ever by a woman for a middle-distance or ‘half IRONMAN’ race, certainly eclipsing American Taylor Knibb’s 3:53:02 when she won the 2023 IRONMAN 70.3 World Championship in Finland, which was a second quicker than German Laura Philipp’s 3:53:02 previous record from 70.3 Dubai a year earlier.

 Meanwhile GTB’s partner Luis also had to shake off a couple of rivals after the bike before he too proved strongest on the run.
 The in-form pair will now round off their seasons by making the short hop to Qatar for next week’s T100 Grand Final.